What Is G-Sync And Is It Worth It?

 G-Sync Compatible

 This is another side of G-Sync.
-Although the entire concept was touted as an NVIDIA exclusive, with G-Sync Compatible, they were able to adjust the certification standards and enable other monitors with a variable refresh rate (VRR) and even FreeSync certified to run G-Sync.
+Although the entire concept was touted as an NVIDIA exclusive, with G-Sync Compatible, they were able to modify the certification standards and enable other monitors with a variable refresh rate (VRR) and even FreeSync certified to run G-Sync.

 Admittedly, only a handful of monitors are certified G-Sync Compatible, but it’s unquestionably a step in the correct direction.